1993–94 S.L. Benfica season: Season summary

-Benfica entered the Derby de Lisboa on 14 May with just a one-point advantage in the league table, knowing that a loss would cost them first place.
+Benfica entered the Lisbon derby on 14 May with just a one-point advantage in the league table, knowing that a loss would cost them first place.
 João Pinto had one of his best performances with Benfica, scoring a hat-trick that effectively ended the title race in his club's favour.
 Only a few days later, away against Braga, the club secured its 30th league title, celebrating with the fans at the sold out Estádio Primeiro de Maio.

 Carlos Mozer, an undisputed starter during the season, narrated the events in the club almanac: "We won the title with great difficulty, because Sporting had a young but good team, while Porto had the experience.
 At Benfica, our squad was strong.
 There were veterans like William, Veloso and Isaías, that taught the younger ones, like Rui Costa or João Pinto; who still had the will and pace to run all game.
 The coach was Toni, who I knew back from 1989.
 Benfica did not start well, and amassed three straight draws.
 Then he started winning in a awful manner.
 We did not play well, but we were winning games, until the notorious game in Alvalade, the 6–3.
 Everybody said that Sporting was going to win, because they had a younger team, and we were older; so we would not endure the difficult terrain.
 When everything looked like to be on their favour; we, with great calm and experience, reversed the game with a great performance from João Pinto.
 In that season, I also remember the campaign in the Cup Winners' Cup.
 We reach the semi-finals, after that crazy 4–4 in Leverkusen.
 We were drawn against Parma, and the Italians were always difficult.
 We won in the Estádio da Luz, but there, in Italy; I was sent-off early, on the 20th minute, with a double yellow.
 The first was fair, the second was not.
 If with eleven players was already hard, with one less, it was even harder."